RustThomas/Simple-Deribit-Trading-ML-bot/README.md

 Significant tuning and changes are likely needed, including model, data and covariates.
 Consider user defined metrics and be aware of Regime Shifts.

 The code of this project is absolutely not guaranteed to be without risks nor profitable.
+Time allowing, I will expand on the documentation and provide other examples.

 If you'd wish to tip me for these measly lines of code, you may do so at ```0x15156ba57acce78843367f0a5816b52e06870ef5```.